OpenDSA/OpenDSA-DevStack/README.md

 ### Troubleshooting
 #### Docker Issues
-If you are having trouble building the OpenDSA Docker Images, first make sure that Docker itself is properly functioning.
+If you are having trouble building or running the OpenDSA Docker Images, first make sure that Docker itself is properly functioning.
 Before running any commands, ensure that the Docker Daemon is up and running and then run the command below in your terminal to pull a sample docker image.

-1. Pull the Docker Image
+1. Pull the Docker Image:
 `docker pull shreyamallamula/dockernginx`
-2. Run the Docker Image
+2. Run the Docker Image:
 `docker run -d -p 5000:80 shreyamallamula/dockernginx`
-3. Point to the right IP address http://localhost:5000/
+3. In a browser, navigate to:
+http://localhost:5000/

 If you are not able to pull this image, reinstall Docker, or double check that you followed all the steps correctly.
 Some possible reasons Docker might not have installed correctly can be found below.